Pancake Day London 2018

 Details: Various locations | £20/Free for the pancake challenge

-On any other day of the year, Christopher’s would make your pancakes for you.
-On Shrove Tuesday, however, they’ve elected to let you make them for yourself.
-Meaning you can make your pancakes with bacon and ice cream, should you wish.
+On any other day of the year, Christopher’s makes pancakes for London.
+However, on Pancake Day London has to make pancakes for itself.
+Meaning you can top your pancakes with bacon and ice cream, should you wish…

 …Or you could just get them to make you their lobster pancakes.